-- Cover the casserole tightly with foil and bake for about 90 minutes.
-If you’re short on time, a shorter baking time is fine, but try to keep it in the oven for an hour.
+- Cover the baking dish tightly with foil and bake for about 90 minutes.
 Toward the end of baking time, remove the foil and place the mozzarella pieces over each boat.
 Continue baking until the cheese is melted, about 5 minutes.

-- Remove the casserole from the oven, sprinkle with the toasted pine nuts, and serve after the eggplant rests for about 10 minutes.
+- Remove the casserole from the oven, sprinkle with more toasted pine nuts, and serve warm.